upitroma/qol/README.md

 # qol
-a script that installs tools that improve my quality of life while working on debian machines
+A script that installs tools that improve my quality of life while working on debian machines.<br/>
+This script is only intended for me to use.
+Don't judge!<br/>

+## WARNING
+This script will give **me** root access to your machine.